 They know their audience is varied and they have to talk to everyone.

 Their website is clean and easy to navigate.

 A perfect user experience.

-Knows at which stage of the buyer journey the prospect is
+Know at which stage of the buyer journey your prospects are

 As we saw in my article about what works on social media, we are all at different stages before we buy something.

 Understanding at which stage your prospects are will allow you to focus on what they need to know.